Available in Classic

 2. Change storage identifier

-In the following case, if the identifier of the storage in the original server is the same as the identifier of the created storage, the storage cannot be mounted.
+If the identifier of the storage in the original server is the same as the identifier of the created storage, the storage cannot be mounted in the following cases:

 - Creating a snapshot in one of the existing storages of the server to which storages were added